We believe that children learn best through play and hands on exploration.

 Preschool News

-For more information about Prince of Peace Preschool, please explore this website, visit our fb page at facebook.com/poppreschoolnj/ or call us at 201-965-3354 to schedule a tour!
+For more information about Prince of Peace Preschool, please explore this website, visit our fb page facebook.com/poppreschoolnj/ or call us at 201-965-3354 to schedule a tour!

 Health & Safety